 Assigning TMs in Workflow Steps

-However linguists assigned in higher steps will be Automatically notified the moment the job in lower step is set to "Completed".
-In this way, proofreader can start to work immediately after the translation is completed.
+However, Linguists assigned in higher steps will be Automatically notified the moment the job in the previous step is set to "Completed".
+In this way, the proofreader can start to work immediately after the translation is completed.
 Linguists will also be notified for next steps (if applicable) or if the job is rejected.

-If a job has not been completed in the preceding workflow step, the indicator of segments confirmed will be red.
+If a job has not been completed in the preceding workflow step, the indicator that shows confirmed segments will be red.
 If you hover your mouse over it, a warning message will appear, stating "Preceding workflow step not completed".
-You can tell by the segment status in Memsource editor whether a segment was confirmed or remained not confirmed in the preceding workflow step.
+You can tell by the segment status in Memsource Editor whether a segment was confirmed or has remained unconfirmed in the preceding workflow step.

-However, the reviser can ignore the warning and go ahead with the revision.
-In this case, it is crucial to work only with segments confirmed by the translator.
-If the reviser changes a segment Not Confirmed in the preceding workflow (Translation), changes by the translator will not be propagated to the Revision step afterwards.
-To ensure the reviser will work only on segments Confirmed in the preceding step, he/she can select (under File - Preferences) to jump to the "Next segment confirmed in the preceding workflow step" after confirming a segment.
+Even in this case, however, the reviser can ignore the warning and go ahead with the Revision.
+If you decide to do this, it is crucial to work only with segments confirmed by the translator.
+If the reviser changes a segment that has not been confirmed in the preceding workflow step (in this case, Translation), changes by the translator will not be propagated to the Revision step afterward.
+To ensure that the reviser will work only on segments confirmed in the preceding step, he or she can go to Tools and selecting Preferences in the Editor.
+Select "Next segment confirmed in the preceding workflow step.

-Another possibility, and a safer approach, for simultaneous translating and revising would be splitting a file into smaller parts in all workflow steps.
-A reviser would start only after a certain part would be Completed by Linguist.
+Another possibility, and a safer approach, for simultaneous translating and revising, would be splitting a file into smaller parts in all workflow steps.
+A reviser would start only after a certain part is marked as Completed by the Linguist.

 A translator will be assigned to Workflow steps no. 1 and 3.
 With this setup, the revision goes "back" to the translator in a way.
-In the third step, he will be able to see reviser’s comments and corrections he would not see in his/her initial step.
+In the third step, he will be able to see the reviser’s comments and corrections, whereas he would not be able to see them in his/her initial step.